What Is the MLS in Real Estate?

 How does the MLS work in real estate?

 When a homeowner is ready to sell a house, adding a listing to the MLS is one of their agent’s first steps.
-In most cases, only licensed real estate professionals have access to the MLS, so they're the ones who add and update information on your property.
+The MLS works as a centralized system for creating, sharing, and updating property listings among real estate professionals.

 What are the benefits of the MLS?